 Robotic Pyeloplasty Surgery – IntroductionLaparoscopic pyeloplasty surgery.
 That is not something you ever thought you would need.
 Neither did I, but I did and had nowhere to go to find out what to expect.
 I could not find anything online about what to expect before and after a laparoscopic robotic pyeloplasty surgery.
 So, I am going to fill in the gaps for you as it might help calm some of your anxieties.

 Pyeloplasty DefinitionWhat is pyeloplasty?
 First off, I am not going to get into the technical details other than the following.
 You have an obstruction that is preventing proper drainage of urine from the kidney.
 That is a big problem.
 If this obstruction continues, the affected kidney will start to die.
 The urine builds up in your healthy kidney and kills off the healthy nephron cells.
 In short, you cannot drain urine from your kidney.
-If you currently have any type of hydronephrosis, swelling of the kidney, this is an urgent matter.
+If you currently have any type of hydronephrosis, meaning, swelling of your kidney, this is an urgent matter.
 Make sure to take your health into your hands and check what your GFR (glomerular filtration rate) number is.
-Do not listen to any doctor that tells you it is no big deal and just to drink 2 liters of water a day.
+Do not listen to any doctor that tells you it is no big deal and just to drink two liters of water a day.
 If your kidney drainage is blocked, you are a walking time bomb.
 All you need is a simple blood test to tell you.
 Unfortunately, sometimes this number can be missed by your primary care physician because it is usually at the end of a typical blood panel.
 Check your GFR (glomerular filtration rate); make sure it is over 60, and you are not in chronic kidney disease territory.
-CKD is silent, and while you think everything is fine, you might not be aware of the catastrophic deterioration of kidney function.
+CKD is silent, and while you think everything is fine, you might not be aware of the catastrophic deterioration of your kidney function.
 Once you start losing kidney tissue, it is gone forever.
 You do not want CKD, because this means eventual dialysis or a kidney transplant.
 So, treat any hydronephrosis of your kidney as an urgent matter and take immediate action.
 The question is, what can you do if the hydronephrosis is due to an obstruction?

 Ureteropelvic Junction UPJ ObstructionThe obstruction could be from a kidney stone, or you could have been born with it.
 Or this UPJ obstruction, aka ureteropelvic junction UPJ, could be congenital, something you are born with from birth.
 The bottom line is that once you have a UPJ obstruction, you are now facing an anatomical blockage.
 This means that you cannot correct it by eating less animal protein or a more alkaline diet.
-There is no dietary intervention that will save you from the catastrophic effects of an obstruction.
+There is no dietary intervention that will save you from the disastrous effects of an obstruction.

 Signs of ObstructionSome signs of obstruction are: